-Lions Gate Road Runners invite our members and any other interested runners to join us on Thursday August 10th, 2017 for our annual celebration of the 1954 British Empire and Commonwealth Games "Miracle Mile"
+Lions Gate Road Runners invite our members and any other interested runners to join us on Thursday August 8th, 2019 for our annual celebration of the 1954 British Empire and Commonwealth Games “Miracle Mile”.

 In August of 1954 athletes from across the British Empire gathered in Vancouver to contest the 5th British Empire and Commonwealth Games.
-The mile race was promoted by the press as the "Miracle Mile".
-It would feature Roger Bannister (England) and John Landy (Australia), the only two men to have broken the four minute "barrier" for the mile.
+The mile race was promoted by the press as the “Miracle Mile”.
+It would feature Roger Bannister (England) and John Landy (Australia), the only two men to have broken the four minute “barrier” for the mile at that time.

-The Empire Games running track was in the newly constructed Empire Stadium, today home of the BC Whitecaps.
-And the official Games training track was at UBC near the athletes village.
+The Empire Games running track was in the newly constructed Empire Stadium, (today demolished).

 But this is not Empire Stadium or even the UBC track, where hundreds of spectators and press gathered daily to watch Landy’s training sessions.
 We are at a quiet tree-lined park with a well-kept cinder track, out of the eyes of the public, to which Bannister and a couple of team mates escaped for his pre-race time trials.
 The press wrote that they “slid out of camp with collars turned up and in dark glasses to train”.
 Their secret training location was Balaclava Park.

 Bannister went on to win the Empire Games mile, famously overtaking while Landy was glancing over his shoulder in the other direction.